BujarMuharemi/game-jam-5/README.md

 - gold needed for more health
 - more power needed for some enemies

-## TODOs
+## TODO - most basics
+- ~~make enemies move towards player~~
+- ~~make spawner for enemies~~
+- add timer for one level
+- make enemies drop loot (gold and bullets)
 - add UI to count enemies killed
-- make enemies move towards player
-	- make enemies drop loot (gold and bullets)
-- make spawner for enemies
 - improve gun
 	- add shooting speed
 	- add magazine mechanic & reload
 - make player move slower with more gold and ammo
 - make player stronger when low

+- make camera follow player smoothly ?